NilPointer-Software/bdfd-wiki/src/bdscript/modifyRole.md

 ```
 $modifyRole[roleID;roleName;colorHex;hoisted (yes/no);mentionable (yes/no)]
 ```
-> 🧙‍♂️ Tip: You can use `!unchanged` as a argument to leave the setting as-is.
+> 🧙‍♂️ You can use `!unchanged` as a argument to leave the setting as-is.

 ### Breakdown
-`roleID` - The ID of the role to modify.
+- `roleID` - The ID of the role to modify.

-`roleName` - The new role name.
+- `roleName` - The new role name.

-`colorHex` - The new role color.
+- `colorHex` - The new role color.

-`hoisted` - Whether the role should be displayed separately or not.
+- `hoisted` - Whether the role should be displayed separately or not.

-`mentionable` - Whether the role should be mentionable by everyone or not.
+- `mentionable` - Whether the role should be mentionable by everyone or not.

 ## Example
 ```